afoley587/secure-me/README.md

 ```

-Finally, we do a quick sanity check: did our most prominent face actually match?
+Finally, we do a quick sanity check: did our most prominent face actually match a known face?
 If it did, lets pull the name out of our `names` array and store both the name
 and the location.